 Six months after the guidelines were released, PwC surveyed 200 CXOs of large US firms to assess the impact of the GDPR guidelines.
 The results revealed that a majority of the firms had taken up the GDPR guidelines as their top data protection priority, with 76% of them prepared to spend in excess of $1 million on GDPR.
-This shows that owning to a substantial presence in the EU, large corporations are taking up the GDPR compliance seriously.
+This shows that owing to a substantial presence in the EU, large corporations are taking up the GDPR compliance seriously.

 (Charts by Visualizer Lite.)

 Okay, so with all the official information out of the way, let’s take a moment to talk about how to make sure that your website is compliant and that you won’t experience any WordPress GDPR problems.